VegettoSan/Halo2D_PsVita/README.md

 This is a project inspired by the Halo saga which I have been developing in a short time.

+You have to try to survive as long as you can while being attacked by enemy forces of the covenant, each round is more difficult than the last.

 You can see my other projects [HERE!](https://sites.google.com/view/vegettosandev/main)

 # **HOW TO INSTALL?**